agile-innovations-tech/atlassian-cloud-backups/README.md

 # atlassian-cloud-backups
 Automate backups of Jira and Confluence Cloud using AWS Lambda functions.
+Download the ZIP files from the 'packages' directory for execution-ready Python scripts that can be uploaded directly into AWS Lambda.
+Or, feel free to take the raw scripts and repurpose them for another technology stack.